 About the Author

-Mike has over 10 years of experience in roles requiring expertise in strategic planning, forecasting, budgeting, business valuation, financial modeling and both buy-side and sell-side M&A transaction support.
-He served as a Sr. Analyst at Elements Behavioral Health where his responsibilities included leading the budgeting and forecasting processes as well as acquisition transaction support.
-Additionally, he served as a Sr. Associate in the Private Capital group at Union Bank where he focused on executing middle market acquisition opportunities across various sectors.
-Mike holds an MBA from the Graziadio School at Pepperdine University, a Bachelor of Arts in Economics from Brock University and is a CFA Charter holder.
+Mike has more than 15 years of experience in roles requiring expertise in strategic planning, forecasting, budgeting, business valuation, financial modeling and both buy-side and sell-side M&A transaction support.
+He has worked with clients across several industries, including entertainment, e-commerce and subscription, real estate and consumer products.
+Prior to 8020, he served as Finance Manager at Elements Behavioral Health, where his responsibilities included leading the budgeting and forecasting processes as well as acquisition transaction support.
+Additionally, he served as a Sr. Associate in the Private Capital group at Union Bank, where he focused on executing middle-market acquisition opportunities across various sectors.
+Mike holds an MBA from the Graziadio School at Pepperdine University, a B.A. in Economics from Brock University and is a CFA Charter holder.

 Categorized in: M&A Due Diligence & Transactions